GildedPleb/hab-guide/src/pages/poc.md

 Managing 7x clunky power cables would have made this project unmanageable for consumer bare-metal, and it would have made it look like a rats nest.
-Power Over Ethernet (PoE) hats were deployed for the Raspberry Pi nodes bringing total power bricks down to three, and massively reducing cabling.
+Power Over Ethernet (PoE) hats were deployed for the Raspberry Pi hosts bringing total power bricks down to three, and massively reducing cabling.

 Additionally, many USB 3.1 SSD hard drives (especially in higher TB ranges) draw